S^2-Transformer for Mask-Aware Hyperspectral Image Reconstruction: Method

 \subsection{Overall Architecture}

-The proposed spatial-spectral ($S^2$-) Transformer primarily builds upon the self-attention mechanism~\cite{vaswani2017attention}.
-Following the merit of \cite{meng2020gap,Meng20ECCV_TSAnet,wang2021new}, we initialize the network input $\mathbf{Y}' \mathbb{R}^{H \times W \times N_{\lambda}}$ by measurement $\mathbf{Y}$ via a channel-wise shift operation and a pixel-wise production with mask
+{The proposed spatial-spectral ($S^2$-) Transformer takes the \textbf{3D} data as input and produces the hyperspectral data cube.
+Following the merit of \cite{meng2020gap,Meng20ECCV_TSAnet,wang2021new}, we initialize the network input $\mathbf{Y}' \mathbb{R}^{H \times W \times N_{\lambda}}$ by measurement $\mathbf{Y}$ via a channel-wise shift operation and a pixel-wise production with mask, denoted by the \texttt{Shift \& Dot-product} module in Fig.~\ref{fig: framework}.}